KaiNagar/Trailo/README.md

 We are Kai, Stav and Rimon,
 Fullstack programmers in Coding academy.
-We developed a task management site inspired by Trillo.
+We developed a task management site inspired by Trello.
 Hope you like it.
 Thanks in advance Team Traillo. ;)